gridai/grid-docs/docs/platform/custom-cloud-credentials/byoc.md

 # Bring Your Own Cloud (BYOC) Options

 :::note
-"This feature is part of our Teams plan.
+This feature is part of our Teams plan.
 If you're interested in learning more, please fill out this [form](https://www.grid.ai/upgrade/).
 :::

 Grid creates clusters inside your own cloud account allowing you to keep complete control of the resources that you need.
 We offer two options for BYOC: Grid-managed BYOC Infrastructure mode and Customer-managed-Infrastructure mode.